imodpasteur/ZOLA-3D/TEST_DATA/localization_howto.md

 Located in the TEST_DATA directory of the project.

-Mitochondria with corresponding calibration stack is imaged using tetrapod PSF.
+Mitochondrial protein TOM22 immunolabelled with Alexa 647 with corresponding bead calibration stack is imaged using tetrapod PSF.

 ## Calibration